 Breckenridge Independence Day Celebration — Start with the Breckenridge Recreation Department 10k race.
 The Firecracker 50k bike race kicks off the Main Street Parade, followed by entertainment, fire hose competitions and afternoon concert.
 End the night with the concert at the Riverwalk Center and fireworks display.

-Steamboat Springs’ Cowboys’ Roundup Days (July 4th and 5th) — The community enjoys the cowboy spirit with an all-you-can-eat pancake breakfast, children’s activities, rodeo, parade and fireworks.
+Steamboat Springs’ Cowboys’ Roundup Days (July 1 – July 4, 2016) — The community enjoys the cowboy spirit with an all-you-can-eat pancake breakfast, children’s activities, rodeo, parade and fireworks.
 Sunday morning begins with a real cattle drive — local ranchers drive 100 pair of cattle from their ranch down Lincoln Avenue to Romick Arena where they then take part in the Ranch Horse Competition and Ranch Rodeo.

 Lenox Square Mall, Atlanta — Jump on MARTA and head to Lenox Square for fun, music and the giant party.
 The fireworks show is billed as the largest in the southeast.